FedericoStazi/crossword-generator/README.md

 The height of the crossword.
 Together with width, these are the only parameters chosen in `app.py` because of their importance in how long the SAT Solver will take to find a solution to the CNF.

 #### `black_cells`
-Some random cells are initially chosen to be black, and are stored as pairs in this list.
+Some random or specific cells are initially chosen to be black, and are stored as pairs in this list.
 This ensures that non-trivial solutions are found, and that different solutions are generated when running the script on the same set of words multiple times.
 This is especially useful when the other constraints are less strict.
 If there are many strict constraints, it is a good choice to have no cell in the list.

 #### `words`
 The words in the crossword are chosen from a dictionary.
 It is good to have a big dictionary and choosing words randomly to get different results when running the script multiple times.